The Different Types Of Home Equity Loans

 Home Equity Loan Tax Deductibility

-Since enactment of the Tax Cuts and Jobs Act of 2017, interest on home equity loans is only deductible if the loan is used on qualifying home improvements.
+Since enactment of the Tax Cuts and Jobs Act of 2017, interest on home equity loans and HELOCs is only deductible if the funds are used to substantially improve a home.
 Checking with a tax professional to understand how a home equity loan or HELOC might affect a certain financial situation is recommended.

 Cash-Out Refinance